nodeshift/nodejs-reference-architecture/docs/functional-components/scaling-multi-threading.md

   are recommended versus multiple processes in the same container.

-- delegate management of the containers supporting the application and the routing of requests to those containers to the highest layer possible.
-For example, if the application is deployed to kubernetes, do not use tools like the [Cluster API](https://nodejs.org/api/cluster.html) to manage requests within a container, instead rely on the facilities provided by kubernetes.
+- delegate management of the containers supporting the application and the load balancing/routing of requests to those containers to the highest layer possible.
+For example, if the application is deployed to kubernetes, do not use tools like the
+  [Cluster API](https://nodejs.org/api/cluster.html) to manage requests within a container, instead rely on the facilities provided by kubernetes.
 In our experience this has been